MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-This tutorial shows you how to display and customize your workflows.
+This tutorial allows you to experience how to improve your flows with process insights.

 You can gain insights and improve your cloud flows with the help of process mining.
-With a few easy selections, you can visualize your flow’s performance, identify bottlenecks and optimization opportunities, and monitor for business drifts.
-You can generate these insights directly from the flow details page by having a process advisor analyze your flow-run history with process mining techniques.
+With a few selections, you can visualize your flow’s performance, identify bottlenecks and optimization opportunities, and monitor for business drifts.
+You can generate these insights directly from the flow details page by having process advisor analyze your flow-run history with process mining techniques.

 > [!IMPORTANT]
 > - This is a preview feature.